 The ability to photosynthesize is found in both eukaryotic and prokaryotic organisms.
 The most well-known examples are plants.
 But very few known that parasitic or mycoheterotrophic species contain chlorophyll and produce their food.
 Algae are the other dominant group of eukaryotic photosynthetic organisms.
 All algae, which include massive kelps and microscopic diatoms, are important primary producers [6,7].
 Now, if other organisms can do photosynthesis, some plants can not.
-These plants are called "Non-photosynthetic plants".
+These plants are called "Nonphotosynthetic plants".
 A plant with no chlorophyll is equal to a plant that does not produce its food via photosynthesis.
-There are approximately 3000 non-photosynthetic plants or fungi.
+There are approximately 3000 non-photosynthetic plants around the world.
+Rather than producing their food, they can parasitize other plants or fungi.
 Some examples are broomrape, beechdrops, indian pipe, etc. [8].

 Beechdrops (Epifagus Americana), a holoparasitic plant, live off beech trees.
 Its genus name Epifagus means "upon beech."
 Beechdrops has neither leaves nor chlorophyll.
 Instead, its haustoria connect to the roots of the beech below ground.
 What you see of this plant above ground is just the flowering part of the plant.
-It becomes dormant in the winter with its host beech tree to avoid exhausting its only food supply [8].
+It becomes dormant in the winter with its host beech tree avoid exhausting only food supply [8].

 Figure 1.
-The appearance of Indian pipe in nature1
+The of appearance Indian pipe in nature1